stackcouture/s3-website-oidc-terraform/README.md

 ## GitHub Actions Output

 ### Triggering the Action:
-The GitHub Actions workflow will run automatically whenever you push changes to your repository (or based on the trigger you've set, like a push to the `main` branch or a `pull_request`).
+The GitHub Actions workflow will run automatically whenever you push changes to your repository (or based on the trigger you've set, like a push to the `main` branch).

 ### Viewing the Output:
 Once the workflow starts running, you can view the progress and output of each step in real-time from within GitHub’s interface.